 Join the patient registry

-Perhaps you registered while you were carrying your infant.
+Perhaps you registered while you were carrying your daughter.
 She made it and we want to celebrate with you!
 By taking a moment to join the patient registry, we will record a positive pregnancy outcome as well as provide you with a welcome packet and birth card.